Ngaio Health

 📚 Sources & Further Info:

-• Internal Family Systems (Parts & Inner Child Work):
+• Internal Family Systems (Inner Child Work):

 • No Bad Parts by Richard Schwartz